 Learn which Arkansas lakes and rivers are the best for trout fishing.
 Each lists history, management plans and water level information.

 See how to identify trout species in Arkansas waters and learn fishing techniques.

 Arkansas hosts both state and federally operated fish hatcheries.
-Learn about trout managment and stocking programs.
+Learn about trout management and stocking programs.

-AGFC stocks lakes and rivers to suppliment the natural trout population.
+AGFC stocks lakes and rivers to supplement the natural trout population.